 KYUB is one of the best puzzle games I've ever played and clearly stands out among all the bland games of the genre I've seen recently.
 The world is truly lovely with a great array of colors and side details to make it come alive.
 I was a bit disappointed with the graphic options of the Windows Store version finding the options for customization to be a bit brief and that it felt more like a port compared to a fully recreated PC iteration.
 The puzzles are well done with some being quite complex and challenging with nothing being too difficult.
 There's also a good amount of gameplay available without even considering replaying to beat your scores and a number of extra things to unlock in the shop to make the experience a bit more personal.
 It's an amazing title and if you love puzzles of a challenge of solving problems than this game should definitely be a worth addition to your collection.

-Review Done on KYUB for Windows 10
+KYUB for Windows 10

 Review Code Provided by Ninja Egg